Judy Greer: Personal life

 In 2011, Greer married Dean E. Johnsen, an executive producer of Real Time with Bill Maher, becoming the stepmother to his two children from an earlier marriage.

-Greer grew up Catholic, although at the age of 10 she convinced her parents to let her go to a Presbyterian church in 1985, claiming that she thought she would be closer to God there.
+Greer grew up Catholic, although at the age of 10 in 1985, she convinced her parents to let her go to a Presbyterian church, claiming that she thought she would be closer to God there.
 The real reason was that she thought the boys were cuter at that church.
-In 2014, Greer stated that she was no longer a practicing Catholic.
+In 2014, Greer stated that she was no longer a Catholic.

 In 2014, she told Glamour, "I had been wanting to try to learn how to meditate, and I did research on the different types of meditation.
 TM seemed the easiest, and I liked that it wasn't religious in any way."

 Greer is a member of the board of directors of Project Chimps, a sanctuary for former research chimpanzees.